2019-2020 ACCOUNTABILITY, Climate, Equity, and Scholarship (ACES) Fellows program

-Texas A&M University’s Accountability, Climate, Equity, and Scholarship (ACES) Fellows Program is a faculty pipeline initiative that connects those advancing outstanding scholarship with relevant disciplinary units on campus.
-ACES Fellows are afforded access to an invaluable academic and professional development experience that works to advance their career as scholars.
+As a Tier 1 research and land-grant institution, Texas A&M upholds its responsibility to accountability, campus climate, equity, and scholarship by maintaining a campus that affirms equity and fosters inclusion and belonging.
+Significantly, Texas A&M holds itself accountable to improved campus climate and equity goals through clear, accessible measures.
+ACES Fellows are afforded access to invaluable academic and professional development experiences to advance their careers as scholars.
 It is possible that some ACES Fellows will be hired as tenure-track faculty at the conclusion of the fellowship.
 ACES Fellows will benefit from: prescriptive mentoring, access to instructional best practices, a vast array of world-class research and productivity resources, and a robust network of renowned Texas A&M scholars from across disciplines.

-ABOUT TEXAS A&M UNIVERSITY'S ACES FELLOWS PROGRAM
+ABOUT THE 2019-2020 ACES FELLOWS PROGRAM

-Texas A&M University’s ACES Fellows Program is a two-year (24 month) fellowship for early career PhDs.
-Applicants should have earned their PhD between January 1, 2015 and July 1, 2019.
+- Texas A&M University’s ACES Fellows Program is a two-year (24 month) fellowship for early career PhDs.
+Applicants should have earned their PhD between January 1, 2016 and July 1, 2020.

-The stipend for Texas A&M University’s ACES Fellows Program is $56,000 per year plus benefits.
+- The stipend is $60,000 per year plus benefits.
 Benefits including medical, dental, and vision are available.
 The fellowship period generally begins August 1 and ends on July 31.
-Start dates are negotiable but must commence between July 1 and August 10.
+Start dates are negotiable, but must commence between July 1 and August 10.

 - A hallmark of the Texas A&M University’s ACES Fellows Program is the mentoring ACES Fellows will receive, as well as its attention to community-building among ACES Fellows.

-- Cover letter
+- Cover letter (3-5 pages, double-spaced, 12-point font size)

-- Two writing samples (e.g., book chapter(s), one chapter from your dissertation, journal article(s), works under review, or works in progress)
+- One writing sample (e.g., book chapter, chapter from your dissertation, journal article, work under review, or work in progress)

 Texas A&M University is an Equal Opportunity/Affirmative Action/Veterans/Disability employer committed to building a culturally diverse educational environment.
 Applications from women, minorities, and members of other underrepresented groups are strongly encouraged and will be actively sought.
 The University is aware that attracting and retaining exceptional faculty often depends on meeting the needs of two careers and therefore implements policies that contribute to work-life balance.